thomasa88/ParametricText/docs/parameters.rst

 The character position is zero-indexed, which means that the first character will be number ``0``.

-Note: The length of numberic parameters can be adjusted using the Python Format Specifiers instead of substrings.
+Note: The length of numeric parameters can be adjusted using the Python Format Specifiers instead of substrings.

 Examples